dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ### Attribute route order

-Attribute routing builds a tree and matches all routes simultaneously:
+Routing builds a tree and matches all endpoints simultaneously:

 * The route entries behave as if placed in an ideal ordering.
 * The most specific routes have a chance to execute before the more general routes.